Perry Mason moment: First Menendez brothers trial

 The term did not get used in news coverage of trials until the early 1990s.
 It occurred during a highly publicized trial broadcast live on television, when a prosecutor's question to a defendant undermined a key aspect of his defense and increased popular perception of his guilt.

 In 1993, Lyle and Erik Menendez went on trial in Los Angeles for the murder of their parents four years earlier.
 They admitted to the killings, but claimed they were a reaction to years of abuse.
-Since their father, Jose Menendez, was a wealthy studio executive, the case attracted considerable media attention.
+Since their father, José Menendez, was a wealthy studio executive, the case attracted considerable media attention.
 The trial was televised live on Court TV, where many viewers found its narratives akin to a soap opera.

 On direct examination, both claimed that the brothers went to a nearby Big 5 store to buy handguns, ostensibly to protect themselves from their parents, only to find out that there was a mandatory waiting period of seven days before they could take possession of the weapons.
 So, they drove to San Diego where they bought the shotguns they eventually used on their parents, for which no wait was required.
 When cross-examining Erik, prosecutor Lester Kuriyama focused on that aspect of his testimony, asking him to clarify whether he and Lyle had looked at revolvers or more modern "automatic" handguns, and what caliber they had considered.
 Then he asked Erik "Mr. Menendez, did you know that Big 5 stopped selling handguns in March of 1986?"

 Although Erik responded, after a long pause, that he did not know that and that he and his brother had indeed looked at handguns when they visited the store, in the opinion of many watching he was caught in a lie.
 It now seemed as if, as the prosecution alleged, the killings were premeditated efforts by the brothers to claim their parents' fortune.
 Writer Dominick Dunne, who covered the trial for Vanity Fair, described the aftermath in the courtroom:

 The tip that led to the question was phoned into the Los Angeles County District Attorney's office by a Court TV viewer.
 Kuriyama received death threats afterward, and wore a bulletproof vest to work for a few days.
 At the end of the year humorist Paul Slansky described the whole incident as a "'Perry Mason' moment" in a multiple-choice quiz on the trial in Newsweek, one of the earliest uses of the term in a major national publication.
 Despite the high drama the question created and the increased perception of the brothers' guilt, the separate juries deadlocked on the charges, resulting in a mistrial.
 At their second trial, in 1996, which had one jury and was not televised, the two were convicted and are now serving life sentences.